I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/srb/nf-srb-scsiportsetbusdatabyoffset.md

 <p><b>ScsiPortSetBusDataByOffset</b> returns the number of bytes of data successfully set for the given <i>SlotNumber</i>.
 If the given <i>BusDataType</i> is not valid for the current platform or if the supplied information is invalid, <b>ScsiPortSetBusDataByOffset</b> returns zero. </p>

 ## -remarks
 <p>Miniport drivers of HBAs on a PCI bus seldom call <b>ScsiPortSetBusDataByOffset</b> unless unusual circumstances or the nature of a particular driver's HBA requires such a call.
 For example, a miniport driver might call <b>ScsiPortSetBusDataByOffset</b> to clear a bit in the PCI status register if its HBA signals a target abort during initialization or to set device-specific configuration data for the HBA.</p>

 <p><b>ScsiPortSetBusDataByOffset</b> can be called only from the miniport driver's <i>HwScsiFindAdapter</i> routine or from HwScsiAdapterControl when the control type is <b>ScsiSetRunningConfig</b>. </p>

-<p>Miniport drivers of HBAs on a PCI bus seldom call <b>ScsiPortSetBusDataByOffset</b> unless unusual circumstances or the nature of a particular driver's HBA requires such a call.
-For example, a miniport driver might call <b>ScsiPortSetBusDataByOffset</b> to clear a bit in the PCI status register if its HBA signals a target abort during initialization or to set device-specific configuration data for the HBA.</p>

-<p><b>ScsiPortSetBusDataByOffset</b> can be called only from the miniport driver's <i>HwScsiFindAdapter</i> routine or from HwScsiAdapterControl when the control type is <b>ScsiSetRunningConfig</b>. </p>